valderman/haste-compiler/README.md

     $ cabal configure -f portable
     $ cabal build

-Haste will be compiled into a directory called `haste-compiler` in your working directory, which can be renamed and moved around however you like.
+Haste will be compiled into dist/build/haste-compiler, which can then be renamed and moved around however you like.

 Usage